 Students who love telling stories, immersing themselves in movies, and binge–watching television series may find themselves drawn to the film industry.
 With a master’s degree in film, these learners can turn their passions or hobbies into careers as directors, producers, editors, and writers.
 The U.S. Bureau of Labor Statistics (BLS) projects each of these careers to grow at least as quickly as the average profession.

-- Choosing an Online Master’s in Film Program
+Online Master’s in Film Degree Program Ranking Guidelines

 Best Online Master’s in Film Programs